adamsilver/fdpb/03-book-a-flight.md

 - Pressing <kbd>left</kbd> moves to the previous day.
 Pressing <kbd>right</kbd> moves to the next day.
 Pressing <kbd>up</kbd> moves to the same day in the previous week.
 Pressing <kbd>down</kbd> moves to the same day in the next week.
 Users can move freely between months using this approach.
 - Pressing <kbd>Enter</kbd> or <kbd>Space</kbd> will confirm selection, populate the text box with the date, move focus back to the text box and finally, close the calendar.
 - Pressing <kbd>escape</kbd> hides the calendar and moves focus to the button.

-TODO: should tabbing away from the calendar widget hide the calendar?
+- Pressing <kbd>tab</kbd> within the grid should hide the calendar and move to the next control, whatever that may be.

 #### Screen Readers